> We're just one week away from December 21, which will mark the 15th Anniversary

 of people (myself included).
 The closest I ever came to online gaming

 was a local network of PC's to play a flight simulator.

 > Dare I remind you most people were still connecting to the internet via

 dial-up ISP!
 Wow, I'm glad that is history.
 Not only because

 it was slow, but it had negative affects on PSO gaming.
 Lag wasn't

-forget if you lost your connection, you tended to lose items that were
+forget if you lost the connection, you tended to lose items that were in

 rate for rares was so low, it made replacing items lost to internet service